PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Programming/Python Image Processing.md

 When you zoom in, you may notice that each pixel is composed of a colour, but neighbouring pixels can also have different colours (indicating object boundaries).
 However, when we view them from a distance, these pixels seem to blend together to form a coherant image.

 ## The RGB Colour model
 Digital images use some color model to create a broad range of colors from a small set of primary colors.
-Although there are several different color models that are used for images, the most commonly occurring one is the RGB (Red, Green, Blue) model.
+Although there are several different color models that are used for images, the most commonly occurring one is the RGB (Red, Green, Blue) model [1].

 The RGB model is an additive color model, which means that the primary colors are mixed together to form other colors.
 In the RGB model, the primary colors are red, green, and blue – thus the name of the model.
 Each primary color is often called a channel.